-This report focuses on both horse racing prediction with random forest and exploring betting strategy with multi-armed bandit algorithm and other reinforcement learning algorithms.
-For horse racing prediction, the accuracy of prediction is acceptable compared to the previous projects and the profitability of betting simulation based on the prediction has been improved in this semester.
-On the other hand, the interpretability of the random forest has been enhanced, which helps figuring out the features which significantly affect the performance of the horses.
-Meanwhile, the bandit algorithms are able to find out options that have high expected reward under proper settings of action set and reward function, but we are not able to observe any particularly surprising behaviors from bandit algorithms.
-For other reinforcement learning algorithms, only comparable performance can be observed throughout the experiments.
-At last, we attempted model selection using EXP3 to enhance the stability of horse betting strategies which returns an acceptable result.
+This report focuses on both horse racing prediction with random forest and exploring betting strategy with multi-armed bandit algorithm.
+For horse racing prediction, the overall performance of it is acceptable comparing to the previous projects and the features which significantly affect the performance of the horses are able to be figured out.
+Meanwhile, the time prediction model is not able to generate stable profit.
+The bandit algorithms are able to find out options that have high expected reward under proper settings of action set and reward function, but we are not able to observe any particularly surprising behaviors from bandit algorithms.
+At last, we attempted ways to use bandit algorithms to determine when to bet and bet more.